DNS Server – A detailed introduction

 DNS Server Zones

-A zone is a partition or a collation of record that contains the information related to a specific domain that other might want to find over the internet or LAN.
-For example in case of google web server the zone name will be “google.com”.
+A zone is a partition or a collation of record that contains the information related to a specific domain.
+A zone file in your DNS helps other to obtain the information from DNS about your domain.
 In DNS servers we have two types of zones.
+Forward and reverse lookup zone.

 Forward DNS Zone